amcrabtree/INdigestion/README.md

 <p>&nbsp;</p>

-<b>Adjusting Script & Auxillary Files Before Running: </b>
+<b>Adjusting Script & Reference Files Before Running: </b>

   Band size parameters can be changed within the python script:
 ![indigestion_script.jpeg](https://raw.githubusercontent.com/amcrabtree/INdigestion/master/images/indigestion_script.jpeg)

+  Reference file "my_enzymes.csv" needs to be updated with your lab's list of enzymes.
+Make sure they are capitalized correctly too.
+They must match the names as printed in "enzyme_dictionary.csv" (case-sensitive).

+  Reference file "enzyme_dictionary.csv" must include all enzymes you have in your lab, though it can contain more.
+Ideally this file would have information for all restriction enzymes available, but I didn't want to add them all myself.
+There are hundreds.

 <p>&nbsp;</p>

 <b>Program Input:</b>

   - Full filename(s) of plasmid(s).
 When entering a list of files, separate by commas and no spaces between filenames.
 Include extension as part of the name.

 <p>&nbsp;</p>